Edit Blog Post

 Walking Tour of The Historic Center of Sibiu

 Our G Adventures group waiting for the walking tour to begin

-a coffin on the floor with a person laying inside who would jump out periodically to attempt to scare people.
+.
+There was a coffin on the floor with a person laying inside who would jump out periodically to attempt to scare people.
 It was good cheesy fun to take our photos and pretend to be terrified but after a few minutes, it was time to leave.
 After dinner, Gabo brought us to this place called Club Vertigo for those interested in dancing the night away.
 There were a good number of people here tonight from the other tour groups.
 Our group started off the evening hanging out in a secluded area of the nightclub while drinking some local beers.
 However, it was so loud and hard to hear and talk to each other that it wasn't long before everyone just started dispersing.
 Erin, Angie, Shea, and I spent the rest of the night dancing amongst ourselves while periodically joined by Gabo.
 After about 2 hours of dancing to 80s hits combined with current hip-hop and rap songs, we called it a night and staggered our way back to the hotel.

 Tot: 0.202s; Tpl: 0.019s; cc: 13; qc: 80; dbt: 0.016s; 1; m:saturn w:www (126.96.36.199); sld: 2;